ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Viewing backup policies (Beta)
+# Viewing backup policies
 {: #backup-view-policies}

 Use the UI, CLI, or API to a list and view all backup policies you created for your block storage volumes.
 Look at details of individual policies.
 {: shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
-Contact your IBM Support if you are interested in getting access.
+This service is available only to accounts with special approval to preview this feature.
+Contact IBM Support if you're interested in getting access.
-{: beta}
+{: preview}

-## View backup policies using the UI
+## View backup policies with the UI
 {: #backup-view-ui}
 {: ui}

 List all backup policies and view details of a specific policy.

-### List all backup policies using the UI
+### List all backup policies with the UI
 {: #backup-list-all-policies}

 List all backup policies you created for volumes in your account for the selected region.